-At the beginning of each fiscal year, corporate objectives and the CEO's individual performance objectives are determined and tabled before the MRC and the Board of Directors for review and approval.
+At the beginning of each fiscal year, corporate objectives and the CEO's individual strategic objectives are determined and tabled before the MRC and the Board of Directors for review and approval.

-To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in Canada, disclosing any of these objectives could seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.
+To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in Canada, disclosing any of these objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.

-For the July 1, 2009 to June 30, 2010 fiscal year, the operating profit targets and cash goals were overachieved.
-The CEO received 78% of the individual portion of his bonus and the other NEOs received 100% of the individual portion of their bonuses, having achieved 100% on their individual goals.
-These achievements resulted in a payout of 58.76% of base salary for the CEO; 31.11% of base salary for the CFO and the Vice-President, Marketing; and 36.11% of base salary for the other NEOs.
+For the July 1, 2010 to June 30, 2011 fiscal year, the Corporation's goals relating to operating profit and cash generation were overachieved.
+The CEO achieved 100% of the individual strategic portion of his bonus; the CFO achieved 96%; the Vice-President, Sales, achieved 97.1%; the Vice-President, Human Resources, achieved 99%; and the Vice-President, Marketing, achieved 97.8%.
+These achievements resulted in a payout of 68.6% of base salary for the CEO; 32.1% for the CFO; 37.1% for the Vice-President, Marketing.

-The foregoing payments represent the following percentages of total compensation for each NEO: 21.85% for the CEO; 15.29% for the CFO; 10.69% for the Vice-President, Marketing; 19.30% for the Vice-President, Sales; and 19.69% for the Vice-President, General Counsel & Corporate Secretary.
+The foregoing payments represent the following percentages of total compensation for each NEO: 17.75% for the CEO; 12.94% for the CFO; 16.46% for the Vice-President, Sales; 15.12% for the Vice-President, Human Resources; and 14.56% for the Vice-President, Marketing.